 The recovery of condensates, which are then used in the steam boilers to produce steam, was maintained at high levels.
 Using the energy content of the condensates means reducing the gas and liquid fuel required to generate steam in the steam boilers.

-Continual care is also taken to maximize recovery of gases, so that they can be used as fuel and their combustion in the flare minimized.
+Continuous care is also taken to maximise recovery of gases, so that they can be used as fuel and their combustion in the flare is minimised.